top of page

 Take a wonderful walk through time, and see what local life looked like at the start of the 19th Century in Chéticamp - it’s pretty fun to compare our lives nowadays to that of 200 ago, thanks to all sorts of antiques including Marguerite Gallant’s collection of curiosities exposed in the Trois Pignons’s Museum!
 Gallant was a prominent and beloved local figure who famously collected all sorts of beautiful and sometimes odd artifacts during her lifetime.

-Meanwhile during our OceanFront Creations, repurpose all sorts of local beach-gleaned items and turn them into fabulous art pieces that you’ll love bringing back home as a souvenir from the Cabot Trail!
+Meanwhile, during our OceanFront Creations, repurpose all sorts of local beach-gleaned items and turn them into fabulous art pieces that you’ll love bringing back home as an authentic souvenir from the Cabot Trail!

 5) The Gulf Aquarium and Marine Station (GAMS) in Grand-Étang